By Lisa Johnston

 The database will enable consumers to easily identify devices that best meet their accessibility needs.
 Additionally the information will be openly available to be used by existing databases such as the FCC Accessibility Clearinghouse.

 This TWICE webinar, hosted by senior editor Alan Wolf, will take a look at what may be the hottest CE products at retail that will be sold during the all-important fourth quarter.
 Top technologies, market strategies and industry trends will be discussed with industry analysts and executives.

-The CEA Index of Consumer Expectations (ICE), which measures consumer expectations about the broader economy, rose 4.2 points in March to 169.5.
-This month’s ICE is 4.1 points lower than March of last year.
+The CEA Index of Consumer Expectations (ICE), which measures consumer expectations about the broader economy, fell 2.9 points in May to 159.7.

 Arlington, Va. — The CEA Foundation, a public, national foundation affiliated with the Consumer Electronics Association (CEA), has made a grant of $50,000 to the Hearing Loss Association of America (HLAA).

 Its donation will fund a hands-on, train-the-trainer program on hearing assistive and emerging technologies for consumers with hearing loss, the group said, aligning its mission to link seniors and people with disabilities with technologies to enhance their lives.

 New York — The largest wireless power providers in the U.S. and Europe today announced a merger.

 Powermat, which markets wireless device-charging solutions in the U.S. under the Duracell Powermat brand, and PowerKiss, Europe's market leader, have entered into a definitive agreement to combine their companies under the Powermat Technologies umbrella.